startup-dreamer/worm-deployer/smart-contracts/README.md

 ## Contribution

 Contributions are more than welcome!
-Please open an issue for any bugs or feature requests and maybe submit a PR.
+Please open an issue for any bugs or feature requests and maybe submit a PR as well.

 ## Acknowledgment